|

 October 22, 2006 News Herald

-The 19-year-old woman stripped naked in front of her boss in the manager’s room
+The 19-year-old woman stripped naked in front of her boss in the manager’s

-nude.
+jacks nude.
 For nearly two hours, a man who said he was a police officer

 orchestrated her humiliation over the phone.
 The voice told the girl’s boss,